Clinical Excellence

 ONC

-Residents rotate on the inpatient service and work closely with the Neuro-Oncology fellows, Nurse Practitioners, and Attendings to provide care to this patient population.
-Each week, the resident attends an outpatient Neuro-Oncology clinic at MGH or the Dana-Farber Institute.
-Call is one night per week covering both Neuro-Oncology and RDA services.
+Residents rotate on the MGH inpatient neuro-oncology service and work closely with the neuro-oncology fellows, nurse practitioners, and attendings to provide care to this patient population.
+Each week, the resident attends outpatient neuro-oncology clinics at MGH or the Dana-Farber Institute.
+There is no overnight call responsibility on this rotation.

 Subspecialties

-Residents gain outpatient subspecialty experience across multiple cllinics including behavioral neurology, epilepsy, movement disorders, MS, neuromuscular, neuro-otology, neuro-oncology, and neuro-ophthalmology.
-There are no weekend duties on this block, but the resident takes one weeknight call at MGH as the supervising in-house senior resident..
+NM2 residents gain outpatient subspecialty experience across multiple clinics including behavioral neurology, epilepsy, movement disorders, MS, neuromuscular, neuro-otology, neuro-oncology, and neuro-ophthalmology.
+There are no scheduled weekend duties on this block, but residents on this rotation serve as Jeopardy on the weekends.

 VA EEG

 This block provides an in-depth focus on neurophysiology and epilepsy management taught through hands-on tutorials in EEG interpretation at the Jamaica Plain VA Hospital.
 Residents will be exposed to a breadth of complex epilepsy cases in the VA Epilepsy clinic and take part in the weekly epilepsy didactic conference series.
-There is one night of call as the MGH Night Senior during this block.
+There is one night of call as the in-house MGH overnight senior resident during this block.

 In the NM3 (PGY4) year, the emphasis is on leadership, as our senior residents play a pivotal role supervising our inpatient services.
 In addition, residents actively finesse their neurological acumen in outpatient continuity and subspecialty clinics, pediatric neurology, and psychiatry.
 This is the year for residents to solidify their career plans after residency.
 There are over 3 months of elective time, in which residents typically delve further into academic projects, mature even further as educators, and attend national conferences.